 HMC provides advice and assistance to migrants on immigration, welfare or health issues.
 It offers a welcoming environment that reduces social isolation, and raises awareness of issues relating to migrants' social and economic circumstances.
 Services include a weekly drop-in for advice and social activities, help in accessing NHS health services and a nutritious meal.

 Happydays UK supports homeless people in the Sowerby Bridge and Halifax area.
-They manage a property accommodating refugees and destitute asylum seekers in partnership with the Halifax United Reformed Churches.
+HappyDays is a charity that offers hope to the homeless through supported housing in community and social enterprise.
+This includes one property accommodating refugees and destitute asylum seekers in partnership with the Halifax United Reformed Churches.
 They also support non-asylum seeking migrants, provide case work support and run several social enterprise programmes.

 The Haringey Migrant Support Centre provides advice on immigration and welfare issues and NHS services.
 The Monday Drop-In provides a hot meal and a space to relax and socialise.